Cycle-Syncing Your Beauty and Body Rituals

 • Body care: Slow yoga, warm baths, belly breathing.
 Use grounding body butters.

 I never forget the importance of Zinc and magnesium in this period.
-I really need magnesium rich foods, because it keeps me calm.
-I always take Mg supplements in this period of time.
+I need magnesium-rich foods because they keep me calm.
+I always take Mg supplements during this time; for me it is extra helpful, it is what my body needs.

 • Skincare: Focus on hydration.
 Use calming products with aloe, chamomile, or ceramides.
-Avoid exfoliating.
+Avoid exfoliating; now you might have a lot of breakouts or acne.

 • Body care: Gentle baths with magnesium.
-Oil massage (abhyanga) with warm sesame oil or something, that makes you feel good.
+Oil massage, with warm sesame oil or something, that makes you feel good.
 Really, take some time to enjoy this.
-I found it funny first, but then I started heating my oil, puring it on my body, using both upward and downward strokes when massaging hands and legs.
+I found it funny first, but then I started heating my oil, pouring it on my body, using both upward and downward strokes when massaging hands and legs.
 Oh, I love the relaxation it gives me.
-On joints and abdomen make some circular massaging motions.
+On joints and abdomen, make some circular massaging motions.

 • Rituals: Rest deeply.
 Journal.
 Use heat packs if you need.
-Go to bed early, give your body time to repair.
+Go to bed early, maybe even include some slow-living routines, give your body time to repair.

 Follicular Phase: refresh and reignite

-• Body care: Dry brushing, energizing showers, light movements at the beginning, but you will feel your energy rise, so gove yourself a good workout, when you feel the need of it.
+• Body care: Dry brushing, energizing showers, light movements at the beginning, but you will feel your energy rise, so give yourself a good workout, maybe a HIIT when you feel the need for it.
+I love having a good HIIT, for real.
+I love how I seat during jumping like a crazy lady, and I adore how my girls jump with me.

 • Rituals: Try a new beauty treatment.
 Organize your space.
 Start new intentions.